-The truth, as we are constantly shown, is that life is always full of challenges.
-Happiness doesn’t suddenly, permanently envelops us when we’ve completed a task or cleared an obstacle.
-At some point, we must admit to ourselves that these tasks and obstacles are life and decide to be happy despite them.
+As we are constantly shown, the truth is that life is always full of challenges.
+Happiness doesn’t suddenly, permanently envelop us when we’ve completed a task or cleared an obstacle.
+At some point, we must admit that these tasks and obstacles are life and decide to be happy despite them.

 Is there a solution to this universal problem?